snwh/ubuntu-post-install/README.md

 ##About:

-Ubuntu Post Install Script is a simple bash script for automating the reconfiguration of a fresh Ubuntu installation –installing favourite applications, setting up configurations, etc.
+This project provides a simple set of bash scripts for simplifying the setup of a fresh system installation by installing your favourite applications, setting up system configurations, etc.

 It is compatible with both 32 and 64 bit architectures